jspinak/brobot/docs/docs/03-core-library/guides/screen-adaptive-regions.md

 sidebar_position: 8
 ---

-# Screen-Adaptive Regions
+# Region Building with Position Integration

-Create resolution-independent regions that adapt automatically to different screen sizes using the enhanced `RegionBuilder` with Position integration.
+Create regions using flexible positioning with the `RegionBuilder` and Position integration for precise placement.

 ## Overview

-The `RegionBuilder` class provides a fluent API for creating regions that adapt to different screen resolutions and sizes.
-By integrating with the `Position` class and `Positions.Name` enum, it offers intuitive, percentage-based positioning that works across different environments.
+The `RegionBuilder` class provides a fluent API for creating regions with precise positioning.
+By integrating with the `Position` class and `Positions.Name` enum, it offers both absolute pixel positioning and percentage-based placement options.

 ### Key Features

-- **Resolution Independence**: Define regions using percentages instead of absolute pixels
+- **Absolute Positioning**: Define regions using exact pixel coordinates
-- **Position Integration**: Leverage the Position class for precise percentage-based placement
+- **Position Integration**: Leverage the Position class for percentage-based placement
 - **Named Positions**: Use semantic positions like TOPLEFT, MIDDLEMIDDLE, BOTTOMRIGHT
 - **Relative Positioning**: Position regions relative to other regions
-- **Screen Scaling**: Automatically scale regions designed for specific resolutions
+- **Percentage-Based Sizing**: Define regions as percentages of screen size
 - **Fluent API**: Chain methods for readable region construction

 ## Basic Usage